EJHENNELLY/EJHennelly/README.md

 My name is EJ Hennelly and I am currently an Insurance Broker with 4 years of experience in the insurance and risk management industry.
 During my time in this industry, I've had the opportunity to consult a wide range of high-value customers and C-Suite executives to understand client challenges and priorities.
 I have used my knowledge of the industry and product offerings to deliver customer value by developing solutions, managing risk, and ensuring compliance with industry standards.

+My time as an insurance broker led to professional development in many areas that I believe will be useful in a career in cybersecurity such as risk assessment, risk management, problem-solving, regulatory and compliance, analytical thinking, collaboration, attention to detail, and clear communication.
+While I have enjoyed my time in the insurance industry, I have found it to be repetitive and mundane at times.
+My yearning for new challenges and career growth influenced me to begin my journey in cyber security.

 Recently, I completed the Google Cybersecurity Professional Certificate to pursue my interest in technology and cybersecurity.
 The knowledge and skills I learned through this certificate program have prepared me for industry-ready jobs.
+I am currently preparing to earn my CompTIA Security + certification.
 My ultimate goal is to become a security analyst.
-This role suits me because I am a self-starter who is experienced in collaborating with both in-person and virtual teams.
-I have strong analytical abilities, problem-solving skills, and I am eager to learn.
+This role suits me because I am a self-starter who is eager to learn, with  experience collaborating with both in-person and virtual teams.

 ## Objective

-My career journey has led me to develop a strong interest in cybersecurity, and I am now looking to transition into this field.
+I am looking forward to transitioning into the field of cybersecurity.

 I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my Google Cybersecurity Professional Certificate and on my own.
 The items included in this portfolio have provided insights into:
 - Programming for cybersecurity tasks
 - Frameworks and controls that inform security operations
 - SIEM tools for cybersecurity